The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Existence theory and parabolic regularization in the linear case

 \subsection{Proof of Theorem~\ref{thm:exlin}}

-Uniqueness is a straightforward consequence of estimates~\eqref{thm2L2estimate} and \eqref{thm2Hsestimate}, so we focus only on the existence part starting with the case $s=0$, that is the~$E_T^0$ setting.
-Also, without loss of generality we only need to establish this existence result replacing $F$ by $\mathbb{P}_0 F$ and $V^0$ by $\mathbb{P}_0 V^0$: if a solution is built in this vanishing mean setting, adding to it
+Uniqueness is a straightforward consequence of estimate \eqref{thm2Hsestimate}, so we focus only on the existence part starting.
+Without loss of generality we only need to establish this existence result replacing $F$ by $\mathbb{P}_0 F$ and $V^0$ by $\mathbb{P}_0 V^0$: if a solution is built in this vanishing mean setting, adding to it

 we will recover a solution in the general case.